 California Lemon Laws Provide Protection to Consumers for Defective Products

-The California Lemon Laws provides protection for consumer goods that are purchased or leased for personal, family or household use.
-The California lemon laws apply to most consumer goods, except for clothes and consumable goods, such as fruits, vegetables, cosmetics, and over-the-counter drugs.
+The California Lemon Law provides protection for consumer goods that are purchased or leased for personal, family, or household use.
+The California lemon law applies to most consumer goods, except for clothes and consumable goods, such as fruits, vegetables, cosmetics, and over-the-counter drugs.

 What Do the California Lemon Laws Do?